GitbookIO/gitbook/docs/faq.md

 #### Can I create a GitBook in a sub-directory of my repository?

-Yes, GitBooks can be created in sub-directories.
-GitBook.com and the CLI also looks by default in a series of [folders](structure.md).
+Yes, GitBooks can be created in [sub-directories](structure.md#subdirectory).
+GitBook.com and the CLI also looks by default in a serie of [folders](structure.md).

 #### Does GitBook support Math equations?